 Taping your mouth at night doesn’t sound very sexy, but once you experience the benefits, there’s every chance your partner will be eager to tape up his or her mouth too!
 And if you’re still not convinced, you can, of course, always cuddle first and then tape your mouth before you go to sleep.

 Below are just some of the examples of how taping your mouth at night can boost your sex life and enhance your overall health and wellbeing.
 I recommend using the Sleep Tape, fastened lengthwise or crosswise, which ensures nasal breathing during sleep.

-Good breathing lowers
+Good breathing lowers our inner stress